How to Build an App Like Uber in 2026 — Complete Taxi App Development Guide

 How much does it cost to build an app like Uber?

-A white-label Uber clone can be launched for $5,000-$15,000 in 2-5 days.
-Full custom development costs $80,000-$500,000 depending on the development team's location and feature set.
+A white-label Uber clone can be launched for $5,000–$15,000 in 2–5 days.
+Full custom development costs $30,000–$80,000 with an India-based team, or $150,000–$500,000 with a US/UK team depending on the feature set.

 What is the inDriver bidding model and why is it winning?